 Your creditworthiness will determine the interest rate on your loan.
 If you are approved for a loan, you may be able to get it deposited directly into your checking or savings account.
 As with USAA, you will need to become a member of Navy Federal Credit Union to use its services.

-Although USAA and Navy Federal Credit Union cater specifically to military members, you will also want to check other personal loan lenders — like banks, credit unions and online lenders — to survey rates.
+Although USAA and Navy Federal Credit Union cater specifically to military members, you will also want to survey the rates of other personal loan lenders including banks and online lenders.
+It’s also worth looking at other credit unions, which generally offer potentially lower rates and benefits for members.

 Other types of loans and financial assistance for veterans